pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 ## Import data into a cluster in production

-Starting from TiDB Lightning v6.2.0, you can import data into a cluster in production using physical import mode.
+Starting from TiDB Lightning v6.2.0, you can import data into a cluster in production using the physical import mode.
 TiDB Lightning implements a new mechanism to limit the impact of the import on the online application.

 With the new mechanism, TiDB Lightning does not pause the global scheduling, but only pauses scheduling for the region that stores the target table data.
 This significantly reduces the impact of the import on the online application.